What is a small business benchmark?

 When you are running a business it can sometimes be difficult to establish whether your costs are more than they ought to be.
 Many business owners feel like the cost of goods, overheads and expenses eat into the profitability of their business.

-If you find you are outside the benchmarks for your industry, check that you have correctly recorded and reported income and deductions for your business.
+Check that you have correctly recorded and reported income and deductions for your business.
 To do this you should review your record-keeping practices to ensure they meet the legal requirements.

 The ATO uses benchmarks and other risk indicators to identify businesses that may be avoiding their tax obligations by not reporting some or all of their income.
 If a business does not have evidence to support their return the ATO may also use the benchmarks to determine income that has not been reported.
 For each industry we highlight the benchmark that we use to predict income or turnover.